omeka/classic-enduser/docs/Plugins/Ngram.md

 The results should return a sequence graph (if they do not, check the formatting of the range data), along with a table showing Ngram Counts and Total Ngram Counts.

-Sequence Graph: Hovering over points on the sequence graph produces a small chart containing data, that includes;
+Sequence Graph: Hovering over points on the sequence graph produces a small chart containing data that includes;
 - time period
 - ngram
 - percentage of the ngram in the corpus for a particular time period.